 Developed in partnership with The Vision Care Institute of Johnson & Johnson Vision Care, InfantSEE is a public health program designed to ensure that eye and vision care become part of routine infant wellness care in the United States.

-Under this program, AOA member optometrists offer a comprehensive infant eye assessment within the child's first year of life at no cost.
+Under this program, AOA member optometrists offer a no-cost first eye assessment for infants within the child's first year of life.

 For more information and to find an optometrist who participates in the program, contact the American Optometric Association at (800) 365-2219.

 About the Author: Gary Heiting, OD, is senior editor of AllAboutVision.com.
 Dr. Heiting has more than 25 years of experience as an eye care provider, health educator and consultant to the eyewear industry.
 His special interests include contact lenses, nutrition and preventive vision care.
 Connect with Dr. Heiting via Google+.

 For more Children's Vision articles, please visit this section's home page or use the search box below.